olly-evans/terminal-pathfinding/README.md

 are all of its constituent functions, work on the algorithms and have fun before coming back to fix that shit, and really think about the logic for vertical scrolling.

+# Binary Heap

+- need to go over the bubbleDown implementation, i think its okay but needs double checking when i'm less tired.

+# General
 - testing new branch.

 - print info with correct padding for terminal cols.